EricRohlfs/blog/docs/belly-button-attributes.md

-# Belly Button Attributes a convention for component reactivity
+# Belly Button Attributes a convention for component reactivity in web components

 I'll regret this name later, but it stuck in my head as a good enough mnemonic device to explain the concept, so sticking with it for now.